abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 Given the above it becomes obvious why URL_4's ranking is higher than the other two URL_2 & URL_3.
 If we look at the various arrows in the above diagram we can also see that URL_2 is referenced the least and that is why it gets the lowest ranking.

 The rest of the article will take a deeper look at the Scala code that implements the algorithm in Spark 2.0.
 The code looks deceivingly simple but to understand how things actually work requires a deeper understanding of Spark RDDs, Spark's Scala based functional API, as well as Page Ranking formula.
 The code is made of 3 main parts as shown in the diagram below.
 The 1st part reads the data file then each URL is given a seed value in rank0.
-The third part of the code contains the main loop which calculates the contributions by joining the links and ranks data at each iteration and then recalculates the ranks based on that contribtion.
+The third part of the code contains the main loop which calculates the contributions by joining the links and ranks data at each iteration and then recalculates the ranks based on that contribution.

 <img src="/images/img-2.jpg" width="806" height="594">